Healthy Start to Your Day

 - 1 1/3 cup diced tomatoes

 - 1 bunch scallions, sliced

 In a medium bowl, beat eggs and milk together using a fork.
-Add refried black beans, banana peppers, diced tomatoes, sea salt, chili powder, scallions and cilantro, and mix well.
+Add refried black beans, banana peppers, diced tomatoes, scallions, cilantro, and chili powder; mix until well combined.